-Accounting.
-This course is designed to give the graduate business student an introduction to accounting.
-It is not a comprehensive course but a preparation for a more comprehensive course that the student will take during the progress of the graduate program.
-This course is for the student who either has no prior exposure to accounting or that exposure was long enough ago as to be effectively not useful to the student.
-This course is two weeks long and exclusively online 0 s.h.
+BUSA 4810 Advanced Accounting.
+A study of special topics in financial accounting, including business program.
+This course is for the student who either has no prior exposure to accounting or that exposure was long enough ago as to be effectively not useful to the